Te Puia, Rotorua

 You can choose from a variety of high-thrill rides, or bundle them together with a combo pass (which is what we did).
 The Freefall Xtreme simulates skydiving, and yes, it really feels like you’re flying.
 The Shweeb is unlike anything we’ve tried before: a pedal-powered capsule suspended from a monorail track that had us racing and giggling like kids.
 And then there’s the Agrojet, a jet boat ride that whips around a custom watercourse at wild speeds.

-Velocity Valley is family-friendly, but definitely best for adventurous travelers who want to switch things up from the usual sightseeing.
+Velocity Valley is family-friendly, but it’s definitely best for adventurous travelers who want to switch things up from the usual sightseeing.
 It’s located just a few minutes from central Rotorua, so it’s easy to fit into your day.
 If you’re up for trying something different (and maybe conquering a fear or two), this place delivers big energy and even bigger fun.

 9. Roll around in a Zorb